tytydraco/yessleep/out/The_Stiltmother.md

 Have you heard about the Stiltmother?

-She wonders the lonely forests at night, looking for her children, looking to avenge her wrongful death,
+She wanders the lonely forests at night, looking for her children, looking to avenge her wrongful death,

 When she came here from Japan a curse followed,